 Bicycle and pedestrian access to the Princeton Junction Train Station is an important component of the Township's Circulation Plan in general, and of the Princeton Junction Redevelopment Plan specifically.
+Improvements to bicycle and pedestrian facilities serving the station should receive priority in the Township's consideration.
 Specifically, Goal 15 of the Princeton Junction Redevelopment establishes the following: